Marketing Question: How do you target a specific audience in your marketing?

 TIP: If you work with everyone and anyone you really work with no one!

-My most successful clients have learned from me that identifying up to three niche markets in their marketing campaigns, marketing materials, and elevator speeches can improve their practice.
+My most successful financial advisor clients have learned that identifying up to three niche markets in their marketing campaigns, marketing materials, and elevator speeches can improve their practice.
 The benefits of targeting your marketing are many:

 Common niche markets

 - Women- divorced, widowed, single, married.

 - Business owners with gross income over $500,000

 - Families- young families, blended families, second marriages, those marrying later in life